aichampionslearn/aichampionslearn.github.io/docs/ai-rag/index.md

-## Welcome to the All things Python !
+## Welcome Retrieval Augmented Generation or RAG !

-01 Getting Started with Python:
+01 What is RAG:

-??? info "01 Getting Started with Python"
+??? info "01 What is RAG"

     Language Background
     Links to key Resources

-02 Environment Setup:
+02 RAG Sample Application:

-??? info "Details of Environment Setup"
+??? info "Steps for Sample Application"

     We can use Google Colab or setup a local environment.
     Use an IDE like Visual Studio or AI based IDE like Cursor or Replit

-##